 If you’ve developed a network by identifying good sources and asking them for referrals, and you’re getting and giving referrals, then you’re already doing basic maintenance.
 Because good referrals are built on strong relationships, though, you’re going to need to do more than the basics to keep a consistent stream of business going.
 And, because you’re dealing with the ethics trifecta of clients, fees and getting business, you’re going to need to perform your maintenance within ethical boundaries.

-How Do You Care for Your Existing Network?
+How Do You Care for Your Existing Referral Network?

 1. Know who’s in your network, and keep it current.
 Your time and energy are limited, so focus your attention on referral sources who are a good fit for your practice.
 Find out who’s a good fit by keeping good records and reviewing them periodically.